-1. Strategy, objectives, design: Develop a statewide strategy and coordinated design analysis methods, and quality assurance procedures to hold monitoring data, when they are collected Develop statewide assessment method
+1. Strategy, objectives, design: Develop a statewide strategy and coordinated design for addressing contamination in freshwater sediment 2.
+Indicators and methods: Develop standardized list of indicators, sampling and analysis methods, and quality assurance procedures 3.
+Data management: Develop data management procedures and a database to hold monitoring data, when they are collected 4.
+Consistency of assessment methods: Develop statewide assessment method Reporting: Program sustainability: Develop format for statewide assessment report Develop a planning and evaluation process